MAY MEETING INFO

 The Latest News

-PLANNING TO ATTEND A NORTHWEST HAM RADIO CONVENTION OR SWAP MEET?
+WANT TO ATTEND A NW HAM RADIO CONVENTION OR SWAP MEET?

 Lynn N7CFO keeps the best listing.